A unified diagrammatic approach to topological fixed point models: Orientation and Hermiticity

 \subsection{Simplified liquid}

-The simplified liquid contains the clockwise triangle in Eq.~\eqref{eq:clockwise_triangle} as an element, but not the counter-clockwise triangle.
+The simplified liquid contains the clockwise triangle in Eq.~\eqref{eq:clockwise_triangle} as a tensor variable, but not the counter-clockwise triangle.
 The latter can be constructed from the former by gluing with a cyclic 2-gon, as shown in Eq.~\eqref{eq:2d_hermiticity}.
 For the cyclic 2-gon, we take both the clockwise and counter-clockwise version,

 The moves only contain a single 2-2 Pachner move, namely the one consisting of only clockwise triangles

 In the oriented case, the triangle only has a $\zz_3$ rotation symmetry, generated by the \emph{(120) triangle symmetry move}